-Net interest income of £29.1 million (2021: £23.7 million) remained robust whilst the Society's net interest margin increased to 1.56% (2021: 1.31%).
+Net interest income of £35.9 million (2022: £29.1 million) remained robust whilst the Society's net interest margin increased to 1.86% (2022: 1.56%).
 This was driven by movements in market interest rates.

-The Bank of England base rate increased on each of the eight occasions the Bank's Monetary Policy Committee met in 2022, with the rate increasing from 0.25% to 3.50%.
-The mortgage market increased rates throughout the year but the savings market did not do likewise until the middle of the year.
-This fast-changing interest rate environment meant that the Society had to frequently adjust rates in line with its competitors and with those in the wider markets.
+The Bank of England base rate increased on five of the occasions the Bank's Monetary Policy Committee met in 2023, with the rate increasing from 3.50% to 5.25%.
+This fast-changing interest rate environment meant that the Society had to assess interest rates on products in line with its competitors and with those in the wider markets.

 We retained a high proportion of borrowers when they came to the end of their initial mortgage deals despite competition for mortgage business being intense during the year.
-Our determination to offer our Members competitive deals meant that we reduced rates and fees on new lending and sought to reward the loyalty of our existing borrowers by reducing the rates we offered to those switching products.
+Our determination to offer our Members excellent deals continued throughout the year with new and existing Members benefiting from some of the most competitive rates in the market.

 The Society's savings rates remained at, or near, the top of the best buy tables throughout the year.
-The savings balances remained at similar levels throughout the year, demonstrating value-for-money products for our Members.
+The savings balances increased throughout the year, demonstrating value for money products for our Members.